soultaco83/Jellyfin_requests_plugin/README.md

 3. Select `Catalog` again and click on 'RequestsAddon' at the very bottom of the list.
 Install the most recent version.

 4. Restart Jellyfin and go back to the plugin settings.
-Select `Installed` at the top and then 'RequestsAddon' to configure.
+Select `My Plugins` on the left and then 'RequestsAddon' to configure the needed URL.

 ## Build